-His book, Better Must Come: Exiting Homelessness in Two Global Cities, was published by Cornell University Press in 2015 under its Industrial and Labor Relations Press imprint.
-He has published in journals including Ethnography, the International Journal of Urban and Regional Research, the Journal of Urban Affairs, Cities, Urban Geography, Housing Policy Debate.
-He has also published research articles and book chapters in Japanese.
-He has published op-eds about policy related to homelessness and urban poverty in the Miami Herald, Japan Times, and Asahi Shinbun.
-He was selected to be a Mansfield Foundation US-Japan Network for the Future Fellow, and a member of the US-Japan Human Security Network.
+My book, Better Must Come: Exiting Homelessness in Two Global Cities, was published by Cornell University Press in 2015 under its Industrial and Labor Relations Press imprint.
+I have published articles in journals including the Annals of the American Academy of Political and Social Science, Housing Policy Debate, Ethnography, the International Journal of Urban and Regional Research, Urban Geography, Cities, and the Journal of Urban Affairs.
+I have also published research articles and book chapters in Japanese.
+I have written op-eds about policy related to homelessness and urban poverty published in the Miami Herald, Japan Times, and Asahi Shinbun.
+I was selected for the first cohort of the Mansfield Foundation US-Japan Network for the Future Fellows, and to be a member of the US-Japan Human Security Network.

-Since 2018, Marr has been leading an intellectual exchange project with a network of scholars and practitioners working in service hub neighborhoods in the US and Japan.
-Service hubs are central neighborhoods with concentrations of social services that aim to help disadvantaged populations.
-The four neighborhoods at the center of this project are Skid Row, Los Angeles; Overtown, Miami; San’ya, Tokyo; and Kamagasaki, Osaka.
+Since 2018, I have been leading the “US-Japan Service Hub Network,” an intellectual exchange project with scholars and practitioners working in service hub neighborhoods in the US and Japan.
 The project aims to highlight how, while created out of discriminatory policies of containment, these districts can be seen as “refuge neighborhoods.”
-Refuge neighborhoods are where homelessness and efforts to fight it are concentrated that provide multiple safety nets that help marginalized people meet survival, social, spiritual, and civic needs.
-The project aims to promote ways to address threats to these neighborhoods such as gentrification, excessive policing, weakening state aid, and demographic change.
-This project is funded by the Japan Foundation/Center for Global Partnership.
+Refuge neighborhoods are places where homelessness and efforts to fight it are concentrated that provide multiple safety nets helping marginalized people meet survival, social, spiritual, and civic needs.
+The project strives to promote ways to address threats to these neighborhoods such as gentrification, excessive policing, workfare bureaucracy, and demographic change.
+In spring 2021, we held a webinar with community leaders in service hubs to discuss how they were addressing the challenges facing local residents due to the COVID-19/systemic racism syndemic.
+This project is funded by the Japan Foundation Center for Global Partnership.

-Marr’s training as a social scientist interested in urban inequality in the United States and Japan began with his pursuit of B.A. degrees in government and Japanese at the University of Notre Dame, which he obtained in 1993.
-He participated in Notre Dame’s Center for Social Concerns’ Summer Service Project, earning a scholarship while living and working at the Midnight Mission in Los Angeles’ Skid Row neighborhood.
-He also spent a year studying abroad at Nanzan University in Nagoya, Japan, and after graduation, another year at Nagoya University as a recipient of a fellowship provided by Japan’s Ministry of Education.
-He earned a M.A. degree in sociology at Howard University in 1997, where he focused on urban sociology.
-There he received a grant from the National Science Foundation to conduct ethnographic research on homelessness in the wake of the Hanshin Earthquake in Kobe and published an article based on his M.A. thesis.
-After working in the nonprofit sector in Los Angeles and Tokyo, he entered UCLA’s graduate program in sociology, focusing on ethnography and social stratification.
-In addition to internal funding, his doctoral research was supported by the U.S. Department of Housing and Urban Development, the Japan Foundation, and the National Science Foundation.
-He earned his Ph.D. from UCLA in 2007, and was awarded a postdoctoral fellowship from Harvard University’s Reischauer Institute of Japanese Studies.
+My training as a social scientist focused on urban inequality in the United States and Japan began with my pursuit of B.A. degrees in government and Japanese at the University of Notre Dame, which I received in 1993.
+I participated in Notre Dame’s Center for Social Concerns’ Summer Service Project, earning a scholarship while living and working at the Midnight Mission in Los Angeles’ Skid Row neighborhood.
+I also spent a year studying abroad at Nanzan University in Nagoya, Japan, and after graduation, another year at Nagoya University as a recipient of a fellowship provided by Japan’s Ministry of Education.
+I earned a M.A. degree in sociology at Howard University in 1997, where I focused on urban sociology.
+There, I received a grant from the National Science Foundation to conduct ethnographic research on homelessness in the wake of the Hanshin Earthquake in Kobe and published an article based on my M.A. thesis.
+After working in the nonprofit sector in Los Angeles and Tokyo, I entered UCLA’s graduate program in sociology, focusing on ethnography and social stratification.
+In addition to internal funding, my doctoral research was supported by the U.S. Department of Housing and Urban Development, the Japan Foundation, and the National Science Foundation.
+I earned my Ph.D. from UCLA in 2007 and was awarded a postdoctoral fellowship from Harvard University’s Reischauer Institute of Japanese Studies for 2007-2008.

-Marr began his position as an Assistant Professor of Sociology at FIU in 2008 and was promoted to Associate Professor in 2014.
-He has actively participated in the formation of the new Department of Global & Sociocultural Studies (GSS) and the expansion of Asian Studies.
-He has developed undergraduate and graduate courses on Japan (SYD 4451 Japanese Society in Global Perspective, SYD 6901/ASN 5923 Global Japan) and urban sociology (SYD 6418 Graduate Seminar in Urban Sociology, SYD 4412 Cities in Asia), mentored numerous graduate students, and consistently receives excellent reviews from students.
+I began my position as an Assistant Professor of Sociology at FIU in 2008 and was promoted to Associate Professor in 2014.
+I actively participated in the formation of the Department of Global & Sociocultural Studies (GSS) and the expansion of the Asian Studies Program.
+I have developed undergraduate and graduate courses on Japan (SYD 4451 Japanese Society in Global Perspective, SYD 6901/ASN 5923 Global Japan) and urban sociology (SYD 6418 Graduate Seminar in Urban Sociology, SYD 4412 Cities in Asia).
+I also teach Introduction to Sociology (SYG 2000), graduate Research Methods and Design (ISS 6305) and undergraduate Research Methods (SYA 3300).
+I have mentored numerous stellar graduate students, and consistently receive positive reviews from FIU’s fabulous undergraduate students.